Subbu23M/Subbu23M/README.md

 **Work-Experience**
   * Worked as Frontend Web Developer in Minutes To Seconds Pvt Ltd (13 Months).
-  * UI Intern Trainee at Digi Sprint Solutions (3 months).
-  * Frontend React Trainee at DCT Academy (5 months).
-  * Worked as On-Page SEO Executive in Namaste Technology (5 months).
-  *	Worked as Front End Web Developer in GMAC Web India (1 month).
+  * Worked as UI Developer as a Freelancer (12 Months).
  ---

 **I use these Sites to host my Websites**